kyle-kelly/MMM-uber/README.md

 # MMM-uber

+A module for the [Magic Mirror](https://magicmirror.builders/).
+This module diplays ETA estimates and surge pricing for Uber.

+The module is loosely based on [another Uber module](https://github.com/derickson/MMderickson/tree/master/uber) that I could not get working due to a CORS error.

+## Installation

 To install, clone this repository into your modules folder.
 Then add the following to your configuration file:
 ```
 {